Henry I of England: Early life, 1068–1099

-Childhood and appearance, 1068–86
+Childhood and appearance, 1068–1086

 Henry was probably born in England in 1068, in either the summer or the last weeks of the year, possibly in the town of Selby in Yorkshire.
-His father was William the Conqueror, the Duke of Normandy who had invaded England in 1066 to become the king of England, establishing lands stretching into Wales.
+His father was William the Conqueror, the duke of Normandy who had invaded England in 1066 to become the king of England, establishing lands stretching into Wales.
 The invasion had created an Anglo-Norman ruling class, many with estates on both sides of the English Channel.
-These Anglo-Norman barons typically had close links to the Kingdom of France, which was then a loose collection of counties and smaller polities, under only the nominal control of the king.
-Henry's mother, Matilda of Flanders, was the granddaughter of Robert II of France, and she probably named Henry after her uncle, King Henry I of France.
+These Anglo-Norman barons typically had close links to the Kingdom of France, which was then a loose collection of counties and smaller polities, only nominally under control of the king.
+Henry's mother, Matilda of Flanders, was the granddaughter of King Robert II of France, and she probably named Henry after her uncle Henry I of France.

 Henry was the youngest of William and Matilda's four sons.
 Physically he resembled his older brothers Robert Curthose, Richard and William Rufus, being, as historian David Carpenter describes, "short, stocky and barrel-chested," with black hair.
 As a result of their age differences and Richard's early death, Henry would have probably seen relatively little of his older brothers.
 He probably knew his sister Adela well, as the two were close in age.
 There is little documentary evidence for his early years; historians Warren Hollister and Kathleen Thompson suggest he was brought up predominantly in England, while Judith Green argues he was initially brought up in the Duchy.
 He was probably educated by the Church, possibly by Bishop Osmund, the King's chancellor, at Salisbury Cathedral; it is uncertain if this indicated an intent by his parents for Henry to become a member of the clergy.
 It is also uncertain how far Henry's education extended, but he was probably able to read Latin and had some background in the liberal arts.
 He was given military training by an instructor called Robert Achard, and Henry was knighted by his father on 24 May 1086.